Skip to main content

-This guide explains how clients with Fireblocks custody can integrate with our Smart Wallet and Strategy system, including deposits, withdrawals, position tracking, and recommended security best practices.
+This guide explains how clients with Fireblocks custody can integrate with the Smart Wallet and Strategy system, including deposits, withdrawals, position tracking, and recommended security best practices.

 Overview